 Damages for medical bills and expenses can often cover the cost of emergency treatment as well as ongoing care.
 For many burn and explosion injuries, victims will need to be transported to a hospital on shore for treatment.
 The delay in care and the time it takes to transport a victim could mean additional harm that needs intensive care to treat.
 When you are sent home, you may need to return for ongoing care to get skin grafts or other treatment.
 The cost of this treatment could be quite high.

 Pain and Suffering

 Damages for pain and suffering will be one of the highest areas of damages in many fire and explosion accident cases.
 Burn injuries are often very painful.
 In some cases, third-degree burns might be so severe that the nerve endings are damaged, and the victim will not feel much pain.
 However, treating the injuries is often very painful, and burn victims could face substantial pain from an injury like this.

 Burn injuries could also lead to visible, obvious injuries.
 Serious burns often result in additional damages for the mental suffering that a visible injury causes.
 Especially if you are young, unmarried, or a woman, the burns and scarring might be considered “worse” because they could interfere with traditional notions of beauty.
-Talk to a lawyer about what your burn injuries might be worth for pain and suffering damages.
+Talk to a Florida boat accident lawyer about what your burn injuries might be worth for pain and suffering damages.